 Add Your Media Libraries

-Following user creation, add media content to Jellyfin by clicking the “+” or “Add Media Library” button on the Jellyfin dashboard.
-This click brings you to the Media Library setup screen, where you can select your media folder.
+After creating the administrator account, add media content to Jellyfin by clicking the “+” or “Add Media Library” button.
+Jellyfin opens the Media Library setup screen, where you can select your media folder.

 Once you’ve added your media libraries, click the “Next ->” button.
 You’ll land on the Metadata Language screen, where you can pick the language for your media content’s metadata, enriching your collection with details like cast, plot summaries, and reviews.